Number of housing units owned or partly owned and managed by all social landlords as at 31 March 2019.

 This is not the latest release in the series: Social landlord housing stock and rents

 This includes the 11 local authorities who retain stock and all Registered Social Landlords (RSLs).
-It will cover social and non social housing.
+It will include social and other types of housing.

-- At 31 March 2018, a further 15,296 other non social housing units were owned or partly owned by social landlords.
+- At 31 March 2019, a further 15,508 other housing units were owned or partly owned by social landlords.
 Of these 99% were owned by RSLs.

-- The average weekly rents set by local authorities at 1 April 2018 for 2018-19 for all self-contained social housing (including general needs, sheltered, other supported and extra care housing) was £89.35.
-This is an increase of 6% compared to the previous year.
+- The average weekly rents set by local authorities at 1 April 2019 for 2019-20 for all self-contained social housing was £92.26.
+All self-contained social housing includes general needs, sheltered, other supported and extra care housing.
+This is an increase of 3% compared to the previous year.

-- The corresponding average weekly rent set by RSLs for 2018-19 was £91.16.
-This is an increase of 5% compared to the previous year.
+- The corresponding average weekly rent set by RSLs for 2019-20 was £93.77.
+This is also an increase of 3% compared to the previous year.

-- The gap between local authority and RSL average weekly rent levels has been generally closing in recent years.
+- The gap between local authority and RSL average weekly rent levels for 2019-20 was the smallest recorded to date at just £1.51.

 Datasets and interactive tools